 Outcomes Assessment

 Evaluating the outcomes of selected treatment should be an ongoing process throughout counseling.
 Assessing outcomes will be centered on self-efficacy within the client.
 Self-efficacy has been shown to increase self-awareness and stronger problem-solving skills (Larson et al., 1992).
 It is the client that is the expert on themselves.
-Once integration begins to happen and the client is able to access their prefrontal cortex, problem solving and change begins to happen more rapidly.
+Once integration begins to happen and the client is able to access their prefrontal cortex, problem solving and change begins to happen more rapidly (Cite).
 Inventories based on the diagnosis will be given to evaluate progress from the initial assessment.
 Further, Likert scaling questions will be periodically used to gauge symptom improvement.
 If progress in desired outcomes is failing to occur, then the counselor must reassess many aspects of the preparation in counseling.
 Having a plan in place for “being stuck” is important as well.
 Just like a pilot cannot prepare for every problem they may face, they have a checklist for when things do go wrong.
 The client will be asked to concur with the lack of progress, the counselor will reevaluate the diagnosis and case conceptualization, and then a new treatment plan will be issued if necessary.
 Once outcomes and goals are reached, aftercare planning can begin its final phase.

 Aftercare Planning